openhwgroup/cva6/docs/04_cv32a65x_design/source/cv32a6_frontend.rst

   PC Gen fetches word boundary 32-bits block from CACHES module.
 And the fetch stage identifies the instructions from the 32-bits blocks.

 * **Mispredict:** Misprediction are feedbacked by EX_STAGE module.
-  This can either be a 'real' mis-prediction or a branch which was not recognized as one.
   In any case we need to correct our action and start fetching from the correct address.

 * **Replay instruction fetch:** When the instruction queue is full, the instr_queue submodule asks the fetch replay and provides the address to be replayed.